nodejs/node/doc/api/fs.md

 to [`net.Socket`][].

 If `autoClose` is false, then the file descriptor won't be closed, even if there's an error.
-It is your responsibility to close it and make sure there's no file descriptor leak.
+It is the application's responsibility to close it and make sure there's no file descriptor leak.
 If `autoClose` is set to true (default behavior), on `error` or `end` the file descriptor will be closed automatically.